 But imagine that a customer calls into support because a product they’ve recently purchased just broke.
-If the quality review rubric focuses on technicalities and compliance, the agent might be graded on whether or not they tagged that interaction as “broken product,” but not at all on how that interaction made the customer feel, or how it impacted Customer Satisfaction (both of which are important, I think we agree).
+If the quality review scorecard focuses on technicalities and compliance, the agent might be graded on whether or not they tagged that interaction as “broken product,” but not at all on how that interaction made the customer feel, or how it impacted Customer Satisfaction (both of which are important, I think we agree).

 We found that customers only care about the technical components of their support interaction that help them get a resolution.
 While technical QA metrics can be important from a managerial perspective, they have little impact on CSAT.